-Back in the day many brainwashed people used to spread the idea that you first need to get stronger and then switch to high rep volume routines.
-The idea was simple: if you can squat only 100 lbs / 45 kg, you are not going to benefit as much from sets of 10 as somebody who can lift 300 lbs / 136 kg.
-Therefore, beginners are taught to train for strength specifically before engaging in “bodybuilding stuff”.
-I used to believe this myself, although I also had some serious doubts since the information was coming from permabulkers blindly following self-proclaimed fitness gurus.
-Today, I don’t really think starting with low or high reps makes much of a difference.
+Back in the day, many brainwashed people used to spread the notion that you have to get “strong” before switching to high rep volume routines.
+The idea is simple – if your squat is 100lbs/45kg, you are not going to benefit as much from sets of 10 as somebody who can lift 300lbs/136kg.
+On the grounds of this, beginners are taught to train for strength specifically before engaging in “bodybuilding stuff”.
+I’ve supported this principle although I had some serious doubts since the information was coming from permabulkers blindly following the self-proclaimed fitness gurus.
+Today, I know that it’s nonsense.

-If you can squat 300 lbs for 3 reps, you can probably do 240 lbs for 10.
-Cool, but you can get to 240 lbs for 10 by just doing cycles programmed to increase your high reps.
-Yes, you are going to lift lighter weights, especially in the beginning, but who cares if you arrive at the same 240 lbs for 10?
-I even believe that if your ultimate goal is to do high reps, you should focus on that since day one.
-With that said, in both cases you will look the same, which is why I no longer buy similar rumors spread by broscientists.
+If you can squat 300lbs for 3 reps, you can probably do 240lbs for 10.
+Cool, but you can technically get to 240lbs for 10 with cycles designed to increase your reps.
+Yes, you are going to lift lighter weights, especially in the beginning, but who cares if you arrive at 240lbs for 10 anyway?
+More importantly, you will look the same regardless of the path you choose.

-Increase of strength is possible for many years, if you cycle your training properly.
+You can keep increasing your strength for many years if you cycle your training properly.
 However, you also have to be realistic.
-There are many programs out there promising to add a lot of plates to your lifts, but be careful – they are just hype.
-I would rather do a program that promises a little bit with certainty than bet on a miracle routine that’s supposed to turn me into a monster in 6-10 weeks.
+There are many programs out there promising to add many plates to your lifts, but most are just hype.
+I would rather do a realistic routine than bet on a miracle that’s supposed to turn me into a monster in 6-10 weeks.

-Without strength training all that’s left for naturals are irrelevant parameters that do not produce measurable progress when tweaked.
+Without strength training, naturals are left with irrelevant variables that do not produce measurable progress regardless of their values.
 For example, wondering whether you should do lateral raises or not is pointless because with or without them, your shoulders will look pretty much the same.
-Wondering whether you should eat 100 or 150 grams of protein is also a waste of time – in both situations your physique will remain identical.
+Wondering whether you should eat 100 or 150 grams of protein is also a waste of time – in both situations, your physique will remain identical.

-With that said, I have to admit that there was a point in my life when I got tired of all that strength training propaganda because it was not making me any bigger.
+With that said, I have to admit that there was a point in my life when I got tired of strength training because it was not making me any bigger.
 Who cares how strong you are when you look emaciated or fat, right?
-I was also very angry because the strength gurus have lied to me.
-They told me strength equals muscle and it wasn’t really the case.
-Ironically, even to this day gurus continue to preach the same story – get strong and big and worry about abs later.
-They want you to believe you can be 240 lbs /110 kg with abs naturally, but you can’t and I don’t really care how much you squat or deadlift.
+I was very angry because the strength gurus had lied to me.
+They told me that strength equals muscle, but it wasn’t exactly the case.
+Ironically, even to this day, the gurus continue to preach the same story – get strong and worry about abs later.
+They want you to believe that you can be 240lbs/110kg with visible abs naturally, but you can’t.
+The natural potential is not that high.